 While serving the senior population is a standard service in public libraries, it has traditionally focused on in-house programs and homebound services.
 On the Go with Senior Services is different.
 With this inspiring and practical guide, your library can rejuvenate its in-house services with new programs and also take them on the road—to retirement and assisted living communities, adult day care programs, and nursing homes and rehab centers.

-There is great diversity in the senior population, and this book describes strategies for designing senior programs that fit your community's needs.
-It offers a treasure trove of templates for programs covering themes that range from crafts, word games, pop culture, pets, and holidays to humor, mysteries, technology, and music.
-It additionally offers tips and suggestions on how to interact with seniors, including those who may have a variety of physical and cognitive needs.
+With such diversity in the senior population, this book describes strategies for designing senior programs that fit your community's needs.
+It offers a trove of templates for programs that range from crafts, word games, pop culture, pets, holidays, humor, mysteries, technology, and music.
+It offers tips and suggestions on how to interact with seniors, including those who may have a variety of physical and cognitive needs.
 There are also guidelines for working with individuals suffering from dementia.
 A robust list of further resources is provided.

 The growing population of seniors presents librarians with new challenges and opportunities, and this book is a valuable guide to navigating and embracing them.